-Developed by Costa and McCrae in the 1970's and later finalised in 2005, the Revised NEO Personality Inventory (NEO-PI-R) was designed to measure and test the Big-5 personality traits that are outlines in the five-factor model - namely: openness to experience, conscientiousness, extraversion, agreeableness and neuroticism.
+Developed by Costa and McCrae in the 1970's and later finalized in 2005, the Revised NEO Personality Inventory (NEO-PI-R) was designed to measure and test the Big-5 personality traits that are outlined in the five-factor model - namely: openness to experience, conscientiousness, extraversion, agreeableness, and neuroticism.

 Whereas extraversion is comprised of the subcategories of warmth, gregariousness, assertiveness, activity, excitement seeking and positive emotion.

-The inventory can be used for counsellors, psychiatrists, psychologists, educators and doctors, it has also been increasingly used in organisations over the years.
+The inventory can be used for counselors, psychiatrists, psychologists, educators, and doctors, it has also been increasingly used in organizations over the years.

 The inventory consists of 240 items, which takes 30-40 minutes to complete.

-Pricing varies dependent on what version you buy and how you administer it.
+Pricing varies depending on what version you buy and how you administer it.
 For more information on the product, how to administer it and how to buy it, visit this website.

 Myers-Briggs Type Indicator

-The Myers-Briggs Type Indicator (MBTI) was introduced by Katharine Briggs and her daughter, Isobel Myers, in the 1940's.
+The Myers-Briggs Type Indicator (MBTI) was introduced by Katharine Cook Briggs and her daughter, Isabel Briggs Myers, in the 1940s.

 The test is based upon an earlier theory that was introduced by Carl Jung - a theory that humans experience the world using four psychological functions: sensation, intuition, feeling and thinking.

-The results from the questionnaire then place the person onto one of 16 personalities, each have their own strengths and weaknesses, such as the ENJF personality type.
+The results from the questionnaire then place the person onto one of 16 personalities, each has their own strengths and weaknesses, such as the ENJF personality type.

 The MBTI can be used for individual development, employee development, team development, team productivity and to increase team effectiveness.